Garbage disposal repair & replace

 Garbage Disposal leaking from bottom: Many times a leak will come from the drain pipe and you’ll need to replace the rubber gasket.
 If you have recently installed the garbage disposal check the ring near the sink flange, it may have come loose.
 If the leak is from the disposal it’s time to replace the disposal.

 Garbage disposal smells: are very common.
 Think about it, you’re pushing garbage in this machine every day!
 If you don’t get all of the slurry the garbage disposal creates washed off the inside of the disposal, it rots and produces the bad smell you’re experiencing.
 If the smell is really bad you should probably call a plumber.
 If you want to prevent this problem, when you turn on your garbage disposal always grind it up with a strong stream of water.
 When the disposal starts to run fast leave the water running hard and squirt some dish soap in the disposal.
-Let it run for about 10 seconds and you’ll get rid of the garbage and stop the smells in their tracks.
+Let it run for about 10 seconds and you’ll get rid of the garbage and stop the smells in its tracks.

 Garbage disposal maintenance: Garbage disposals will give you years of service and with only a small amount of maintenance they will run perfectly, and it’s easy to do.
 There’s only so much homeowners with little experience can do in the way of maintenance.
 Keeping the disposal blades sharp is extremely important and one of the tasks you can accomplish.
 Sharp blades make the chore of grinding much easier and this alone will extend the life of the disposal.
 We recommend grinding a large amount of ice, around 3 to 4 cups, with at least a cup of vinegar through the disposal at least once a week.
 This will help with odors and keep the blades sharp.
 Grinding the skins of citrus fruits works well for odor control as well.